RohanTarra/HW4-Check/README.md

 - \(FI\) is the **Funding Investment** in governance initiatives,
 - \(\epsilon\) is the error term.

-This model assesses the impact of each factor on policy success, enabling the study to quantify how governance innovation, citizen engagement, and funding investment contribute to the **effectiveness** of urban policies.
+By evaluating the influence of each component on policy success, this approach allows the study to measure the ways in which funding investment, public involvement, and innovative governance all contribute to the **effectiveness** of urban programs.

 #### 3. **Policy Adaptation Model (Differential Equations)**

-The study models policy **adaptability** within **Transformation Rooms** using **logistic growth equations**.
-The logistic growth model helps simulate how governance systems evolve over time as they respond to **stakeholder input** and **policy feedback**:
+The work uses **logistic growth equations** to model policy **adaptability** within **Transformation Rooms**.
+The logistic growth model aids in simulating how governance systems change over time in response to **policy feedback** and **stakeholder input**:

 \[
 \frac{dP}{dt} = r P \left(1 - \frac{P}{K}\right)